We’re Glad You’re Here

 Overcoming the impact of Childhood Domestic Violence: Can you accept what’s irreversible?

 "Like many adult children of domestic violence, I'm doing the necessary work of change, and I'm moving forward."
-Similarly to an estimated 15 million children and 40+ million adults who were these children, Jan Downing grew up around a lot of violence at home.
-In her recent blog post, she describes what it felt like to be a child with adult burdens.
-She believed the fear that was ingrained,...
+Jan Downing Thought Her Negative Beliefs Were Ingrained Similarly to an estimated 15 million children and 40+ million adults who were these children, Jan Downing grew up around a lot of violence at home.
+In her recent blog post, she describes what it felt like to be a child with adult...

 Trevor Noah Remembers the Terrible Day His Abusive Stepfather Shot His Mother in the Head

 I think watching my mom, her growth post-shooting, our family and the way we became stronger really became the example that I chose to live by.
-Comedian Trevor Noah opens up about his experience with CDV and the LIE he lived…but was later able to replaced with a new paradigm for life.
-After his mother was brutally shot by his stepfather, Trevor felt intense ANGER.
-But after surviving this...
+Trevor Noah Felt Extreme Anger After CDV - But He Learned that Anger Was a Lie Comedian Trevor Noah opens up about his experience with CDV and the LIE he lived…but was later able to replaced with a new paradigm for life.
+After his mother was brutally...

 Overcoming the Impact of CDV, Making Father’s Day Festive Again

-For many, this Father's Day weekend was a festive time to pay tribute to a figurehead, protector, and pillar of family that brings up fond memories of special times.
-But what if you grew up in a home where you dad was routinely violent towards your mother regularly – where you lived in fear for her wellbeing, and maybe yours and that of your siblings as well?
-If you find it difficult to...
+For many, this Father's Day weekend was a festive time to pay tribute to a figurehead, protector, and pillar of family who brings up fond memories of special times.
+But what if you grew up in a home where your dad was routinely violent towards your mother regularly, where you lived in fear for her wellbeing, and maybe yours and that of your siblings as well?
+If you find it difficult to celebrate...

 Domestic Violence Does Bear Fruit | Shannon Isom | TEDxDayton

-Our children are these afterthoughts within these conversations...There voices are silent.
-Shannon Isom, CEO of the YWCA Dayton, talks about her husband's experience with CDV and the impact CDV has on the children at her shelter.
-Watch her TED Talk below and learn more about these "silent voices".
+Our children are these afterthoughts within these conversations...Their voices are silent.
+Shannon Isom Discusses Her Husband's Experiences with CDV and the Impact CDV Has on the Children at Her Shelter Shannon Isom, CEO of the YWCA Dayton, talks about her husband's experience with CDV and the impact CDV has on the children at her shelter.
+Watch her TED Talk below and learn more about these...

 Exposure to psychological domestic abuse most damaging to children’s wellbeing

-"What this research highlights is that growing up in a home with domestic abuse, in particular the psychological dimension of it, has long-term consequences for the well being of young people" A study from the University of Limerick (UL), Ireland, found that the psychological component of DV has the most damaging impact on the children who live in these homes.
-Psychological violence is...
+"What this research highlights is that growing up in a home with domestic abuse, in particular the psychological dimension of it, has long-term consequences for the well being of young people" What is Psychological Abuse and What Are Its Impacts?
+A study from the University of Limerick (UL), Ireland, found that the psychological component of DV has the most damaging impact on the children who...

 What It’s Like to Witness Domestic Abuse as a Child

-It took Claudia Martine decades to realize how profound and lasting the impact of Childhood Domestic Violence (CDV) is.
+It Took Claudia Martine Decades to Realize the Impacts of Her Childhood Domestic Violence It took Claudia Martine decades to realize how profound and lasting the impact of Childhood Domestic Violence (CDV) is.
 As an adult, she is finally opening up about the trauma she faced in childhood, in order to begin to heal.
 She is one of the lucky ones.
-Most who are impacted by CDV don't even realize they experienced "something" and that it had a severe, damaging, and lasting impact on...
+Most who are impacted by CDV don't even realize...

 A Mother’s Day Note: Did Your Mom Grow Up with CDV Too?